home-assistant/home-assistant.io/source/_integrations/rainforest_eagle.markdown

 ---
-title: "Rainforest Eagle"
+title: Rainforest Eagle-200
-description: "Instructions on how to setup the Rainforest Eagle with Home Assistant."
+description: Instructions on how to setup the Rainforest Eagle with Home Assistant.
 logo: rainforest_automation_logo.png
 ha_category:
   - Energy